-It is a sequestrant of bile acids, which binds to the bile in the gastrointestinal tract to prevent its reabsorption.
+It is a sequestrant of bile acids that binds to the bile in the gastrointestinal tract to prevent reabsorption.

-Cholestyramine (INN), whose trade names are Questran, Questran Light, Cholybar and Olestyr, is a strong ion exchange resin, which means that it can exchange its chloride anions with anionic bile acids in the gastrointestinal tract and bind them strongly in the resin matrix.
+Cholestyramine (INN), whose trade names are Questran, Questran Light, Cholybar, and Olestyr, is a strong ion exchange resin.
+It can exchange chloride anions with anionic bile acids in the gastrointestinal tract and bind them firmly in the resin matrix.

 The functional group of the anion exchange resin is a quaternary ammonium group bonded to an inert styrene-divinylbenzene copolymer.

-Cholestyramine eliminates bile acids from the body by forming insoluble complexes with bile acids in the intestine, which are then excreted in the stool.
+Cholestyramine eliminates bile acids from the body by forming insoluble complexes with bile acids in the intestine, then excreted in the stool.

 As a result of this loss of bile acids, more plasma cholesterol is converted into bile acids in the liver to normalize levels.
 This conversion of cholesterol into bile acids reduces plasma cholesterol levels.

 Medical uses of cholestyramine

 Bile acid sequestrants such as cholestyramine were used for the first time to treat hypercholesterolemia, but since the introduction of statins, they now have only a minor role in this indication.